 You may start small and just ask your readers to rate your content.
 Thus, you’ll get a better idea of which articles are favored more by the audience and why.
 Star rating survey widgets are perfect for this task, plus they require minimum effort from your readers.
 If you have a few topic or article ideas already, you can use surveys to validate them with the audience.
 Once you find out what they are most interested in, you can set the writing priorities – meanwhile, your readers will see that their opinion is heard and valued.

-Pro tip: you probably don’t want to survey those who have accidentally landed on your blog for a couple of seconds, as that may provide you with misleading results.
+You probably don’t want to survey those who have accidentally landed on your blog for a couple of seconds, as that may provide you with misleading results.
 So, instead of showing the survey at once to every single blog visitor, set up targeting and on-page behavior settings to make sure you only ask the opinion of those who are clearly interested and engaged with your content.

 For example, you can display a survey popup to the visitors who have spent a certain amount of time on a webpage or scrolled down 80% of the page (see the above-mentioned time-delayed and scroll-triggered popup settings).
 You can also show your survey to returning visitors only or those who have viewed at least two pages of your blog.